Educator Briana Titus with Sugar make after school programs challenging

 standing proudly at his side, is shown after completing all requirements qualifying him for community event participation.
 H.A.L.O. dogs must demonstrate excellence in temperament, disposition, and obedience not only in their chosen workplace, but often are called to educate the public as to the benefits of animal assisted therapy

-Buddy is as big in heart and spirit as he is in size.
-This gentle Labrador presents himself in the most generous manner to all who meet him during rounds at Mercy.
+Gus is as big in heart and spirit as he is in size.
+This gentle Bernese Mountain Dog presents himself in the most generous manner to all who meet him during rounds at Mercy.
 One can't help from placing aside the worries of the day!

 Skyview Elementary is proud to have on staff facility dog, Lulu.
 Together with Handler Becky, she works to diffuse the most stressful of situations.
 Staff and students benefit from the many ways this Basset seems to know just how to make each day a little less stressful with her perfect form of care and motivation!